 How to cook dried beans

 You’ve got dried beans in your food storage, just in case.
 They are cheaper to buy than canned beans and last almost indefinitely.
 But, your family has never eaten dried beans before.
-In fact, your idea of “beans” is 2 cans of kidney beans, a pound of ground beef, a jar of tomato sauce, an onion, a head of garlic, and a teaspoon of taco seasoning, topped with cheddar cheese, lots of cheddar cheese.
+In fact, your idea of “chili” is 2 cans of kidney beans, a pound of ground beef, a jar of tomato sauce, an onion, a head of garlic, and a teaspoon of taco seasoning, topped with cheddar cheese, lots of cheddar cheese.
 Where do you even begin to use dried beans from your food storage?

 First of all, beans are the lynchpin of protein in the vegetable world.
 Beans are a good source of complex carbohydrates, too.
 They are rich in vitamins and minerals including the B-complex vitamins, iron, calcium, potassium, zinc, and magnesium.
 While the protein in beans is incomplete, needing grain or nuts to complete it, it remains a valuable protein source in many cuisines.
 If you add a small amount of animal products like cheese, yoghurt, or meat the protein profile will complete itself.